qur786/json-powerDB/README.md

-# JsonPowerDB
+# JSON PowerDB

-## This mini-project performs CRUD operations on an emlployee relation in JsonPowerDB.We can insert , remove , update and search employee details in this website.
+This mini-project performs CRUD operations on an emlployee relation in JsonPowerDB.We can insert , remove , update and search employee details in this website.
 This project is made with JsonPowerDB , Html , CSS , Javascript ,jQuery , AJAX , Bootstrap.
-***

 ## About JsonPowerDB

 JsonPowerDB is a Database Server with Developer friendly REST API services.
 It's a High Performance, Light Weight, Ajax Enabled, Serverless, Simple to Use, Real-time Database.
 Whether it's a Dynamic Website or a Mobile App or some Data Analytics Portal, the development is real fun and fast.
 Nothing better than trying it yourself.
 What all you need is a basic understanding of HTML, CSS, Bootstrap, and Javascript.

 ## features of JsonPowerDB are: